 It’s mid-morning and I’m crossing the long, raised boardwalk leading to the island, my excitement building with each plank left behind.
-I’ve come to Duba Explorers Camp for the first half of an eight-day Okavango Delta safari and though I’ve been to Botswana before, I couldn’t wait to return.
+I’ve come to Duba Explorers Camp, part of the Great Plains Conservation portfolio, in the first half of an eight-day Okavango Delta safari and though I’ve been to Botswana before, I couldn’t wait to return.
+(I

 BK and Daps, two members of the Duba team, greet me with infectious smiles.
 Both are dressed in crisp white tunics and trousers looking cool as cucumbers in the sweltering 90-degree heat.
-Bk offers me a welcome drink, a safari tradition, in a martini glass—a delightfully cold fruity concoction I down in 3 seconds flat.
+BK offers me a welcome drink, a safari tradition, in a martini glass—a delightfully cold fruity concoction I down in three seconds flat.